 Mr Ong is currently an Honorary Council Member of the Singapore Chinese Chamber of Commerce and Industry.
-He also serves on the board of Lien AID (a non-profit organization).

 Mr Ong holds a First Class Honours degree in Accountancy from the Nanyang University and a Master Degree in Accounting and Finance from the London School of Economics and Political Science, University of London and is also a Fellow Chartered Accountant of Singapore.
 He was appointed to our Board of Directors on 24th February 2010 and was re-elected on 24 April 2019.